(Full time) 2021 start

 Career opportunities

-In the last decade there has been enormous growth in social research, leading to an increasing variety of career options.
+In the last decade, there has been enormous growth in social research, leading to an increasing variety of career options.
 There are a number of different research environments, such as academic departments, third sector organisations, private research organisations and governmental agencies – all of which have distinctive research cultures.

-There is an increasing emphasis on the production of high quality, rigorous and meaningful research by professionally trained researchers.
+There is an increasing emphasis on the production of high-quality, rigorous and meaningful research by professionally trained researchers.
 We designed the MA in Social Research to provide such training, and the course will interest people pursuing, or enhancing, a research-related career in a wide range of settings.

 Careers support

 We encourage you to prepare for your career from day one.
-Thats one of the reasons Leeds graduates are so sought after by employers.
+That’s one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
-Find out more at the Careers website.
+Find out more about Careers support.